P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 - expensive
 - can't attack flying units

-Special: Long-range shell - can deal damage to a unit one field away in a straight line
+Special: Long-range shell - can deal damage to a unit up to two fields away in a straight line

 #### Attack Helicopter